movementlabsxyz/movement/README.md

 - **Features**:
     - `build`: Build the `suzuka-full-node` binaries.
     - `celestia-arabica`: DA on Celestia's Arabica network
-    - `celestia-local`: Run a local Celesta Data Availability service.
+    - `celestia-local`: Run a local Celestia Data Availability service.
     - `celestia-mocha`: DA on Celestia's Mocha network
     - `eth-local`: Settlement on a local Ethereum network
     - `eth-holesky`: Settlement on a Holesky Ethereum network